alecokas/alecokas.github.io/_posts/2020-03-11-tools-for-ethical-machine-learning-development.markdown

   <li>Modeling</li>
   <li>Deployment</li>
 </ol>
 The relative importance of each of these sections will vary depending on the specifics of your project.
-Furthermore, one can imagine that an industry application may require a higher standard for data storage and deploment items than a internal academic project.
+Furthermore, one can imagine that an industry application may be required to uphold a higher standard for the data storage and deploment items than perhaps a internal academic project.
 An example of an issue which could have benefitted from an ethical checklist is <a href="http://content.time.com/time/business/article/0,8599,1954643,00.html">Nikon's facial recognition</a> system detecting Asian eyes as being closed.
 The collection bias item in Deon's default checklist may have raised enough questions for an appropriate dataset which includes Asian faces to be curated.
-Take a look at the Deon <a href="https://github.com/drivendataorg/deon/">repository</a> and <a href="https://github.com/drivendataorg/deon/wiki/Overview">wiki</a> for more information on how to use their tool how ethics checklists can support your machine learning project.
+Take a look at the Deon <a href="https://github.com/drivendataorg/deon/">repository</a> and <a href="https://github.com/drivendataorg/deon/wiki/Overview">wiki</a> for more information on how to use their tool, and how an ethics checklist can support your machine learning project.
 </div>
 <br/>